Why maintain your WordPress website?

 5 – Check that there are no security alerts

-The final step is to check your security plugin’s dashboard for any alerts, and to check that the daily scan is running (I use Wordfence on all my sites).
+If your website doesn’t already have a security plugin then you need to install one to minimise the chance of your site getting hacked (I use Wordfence on all my sites).
+The final step is to check that your security plugin’s dashboard for any alerts, and to ensure that the daily scan is running

 And that’s the 5 point maintenance agenda.
 Doing this every week will go a long way to securing your website.
 Whilst this won’t make your website is 100% safe from hackers (no website is ever 100% secure), it will significantly reduce the chances of your website being targetted.